 First up we have Sally Hansen Complete Salon Manicure Nail Polish in Barracuda.
 It's no secret that I LOVE nail polish!
 I have over 100 polishes, but this one was surprisingly not a shade I already owned.
 I have one other light blue that is more purple toned, while Barracuda is a true sky blue.
 This is also my first experience with the CSM formula, which is supposed to be able to go without base coat or top coat.

 It dried pretty glossy.
-The formula did require 3 coats
+The formula did require 3 coats to make it even though.

 It held up pretty well over two long work days (pharmacy is very hard on the nails).
 My only problem with this polish was the dry time.
 It took FOREVER to dry on my nails, even with my Zoya quick dry drops.